tpoveda/solstice/solstice_docs/docs/solsticepipeline/faq/publish/shading.md

         You will notice that when you check **SHADING** checkbox, **MODEL** checkbox is automatically selected.
 This is complete normal.
 This means that each time you publish a shading file a new model file will be published.

-        This is happening because when a shader file is generated some data related with shaders is stored in the model file (in the form of MetaData).
+        This is happening because when a shader file is published, Solstice Publisher generates some data related with shaders is stored in the model file (in the form of MetaData).
 This data is very important because thanks to this data later we can **reconstruct all the asset shaders on the fly!**

     ![Solstice Working Button](../../../img/shading_publish_8.png?style=centerme)